 TITANIC-TITANIC.com | White Star Line

-The appointment to the White Star Line in 1891 of Thomas Ismay's elder son, Joseph Bruce, pictured on the right, eventually led to a major decision about future shipbuilding practice for the White Star Line, the by now infamous 'comfort, rather than speed' policy.
-From these early steps and development of the White Star Line, came the launch, in 1899, of the second Oceanic, a state-of-the-art liner which brought great critical acclaim from all quarters.
+The appointment to the White Star Line in 1891 of Thomas Ismay's elder son, Joseph Bruce Ismay, pictured on the left, eventually led to a major decision about future shipbuilding practice for the White Star Line, the by now infamous 'comfort, rather than speed' policy.
+From these early steps and development of the White Star Line, came the launch, in 1899, of the second Oceanic II, a state-of-the-art liner which brought great critical acclaim from all quarters.

 In 1902, White Star was taken over by the International Mercantile Marine Company, or IMM, headed by J. Pierpont Morgan.
 This was a huge American-owned collective of smaller sailing lines, and ownership of the company was a very complex affair.